Budapestby VisitCity Guides

 Dandár Baths offers affordable thermal bathing in a historic Art Nouveau setting

-Practical Information and Pricing
+Practical Info and Pricing

 Bath NameMain AttractionsPrice RangeTypical HoursBest For